ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 ## QUIC with TLS

 QUIC (Quick UDP Internet Connections) is a new transport protocol that runs over UDP, and was originally designed with a tight integration with its security protocol and application protocol mappings.
 The QUIC transport layer itself provides support for data confidentiality and integrity.
 This requires keys to be derived in a handshake.
-A mapping for TLS 1.3 over QUIC {{quic-tls}} has been specified to provide this handshake, which in turn runs over the QUIC transport.
+A mapping for TLS 1.3 over QUIC {{quic-tls}} has been specified to provide this handshake, which in turn runs within the QUIC transport.

 ### Protocol Description

 Since QUIC integrates TLS with its transport, it relies on specific integration points between its security and transport sides.
 Specifically, these points are:

 - Starting the handshake to generate keys and provide authentication (and providing the transport for the handshake)
 - Client address validation
 - Key ready events from TLS to notify the QUIC transport